 Aesthetics have become extremely important when it comes to any room of the house, and appliances becoming trendier is the natural course that design is to take.
 Instead of hiding their dishwasher under a ledge or behind cabinet doors, people choose to customize the appliance to match the design of the kitchen.
-Usually, they come in tones of steel, white and black.
-Lately, companies have begun to offer customized finished to match their cabinet surfaces and tiles.
+Usually, they come in tons of steel – white and black.
+Lately, companies have begun to offer customized finishes to match their cabinet surfaces and tiles.
 In fact, companies such as ASKO have started a Designers Series in home appliances, with a variety of colors that can even be matched exactly to the shade of your wall or cabinet.

 Conventional dishwashers are generally of the same size because they are made to fit under a standard height counter which is 24 inches wide.
 European models are usually smaller than American ones.
-The most important element when it comes to the capacity of a dishwasher is actually it’s flexibility in rack sizes and shapes, allowing you to snuggly fit in a variety dishes and kitchen implements.
-Your options might include, terraced racks, fold down trays, and adjustable or removable stands.
+The most important element when it comes to the capacity of a dishwasher is its flexibility in rack sizes and shapes.
+This allows you to snugly fit in a variety dishes and kitchen implements.
+Your options might include terraced racks, fold down trays, and adjustable or removable stands.

 Post the federal regulations that were imposed in the late 20th century, dishwashers have become twice as efficient in the use of both water and electricity.
-This minimized usage is resulting in dips in owner’s electricity bills.
-Experts opinions and research shows that the maximum amount of energy used in a dishwasher is for the heating of the water, so many new models have inbuilt water heating systems that are localized and efficient.
+This minimized usage results in dips in the owner’s electricity bill.
+Experts opinions and research shows that the maximum amount of energy used in a dishwasher is for the heating of the water.
+There are so many new models that have in-built water heating systems which are localized and efficient.
 If you invest in one such appliance, then you should be saving up to 20% more on electricity.

 Another perk of newer models is that they no longer require you rinse dishes off before you place them in.
 This not only saves time but also lands up saving water and electricity as the entire process happens in one go without any human intervention.
 Instead of using soak cycles which waste water, dishwashers have begun to use pressurized sprays to get dishes clean and dry.

 As we already know, most energy in a dishwasher goes into heating water, then the drying cycles, running the pump and lastly, powering controls.
-While shopping for a new dishwasher, picking up an energy efficient model is the first step to energy savings, however, there are a few tips on how you could use your dishwasher to the best of its capability.
+While shopping for a new dishwasher, picking up an energy efficient model is the first step to energy saving.
+However, there are a few tips on how you could use your dishwasher to the best of its capability.

-A trendy and efficient model which is also priced reasonably, the KitchenAid dishwasher is one of the quietest in its price range.
-It has electronic controls situated at the top of the unit, and its one-touch function comes with a Pro-Wash preset that can not only choose the right cycle type for the vessels you load but also alter its settings for more efficient cleaning as it is working.
-This real-time alteration of settings at such a price is one of its kind, and it also has added features of increased temperatures that kill virtually all the bacteria present.
+A trendy and efficient model which is also priced reasonably.
+The KitchenAid dishwasher is one of the quietest in its price range.
+It has electronic controls situated at the top of the unit.
+Its one-touch function comes with a Pro-Wash preset that can not only choose the right cycle type for the vessels you load but also alter its settings for more efficient cleaning while it is working.
+This real-time alteration of settings at such a price is one of its kind.
+It also has added features of increased temperatures that virtually kill all the bacteria present.

 Electrolux is for individuals who want a dishwasher that can cater to a variety of dishes, materials, and sensitivities.
 With a very wide range of cycle options and controls, this dishwasher does include cycles that are energy efficient as well.